DylanMunson/reading-notes2/README.md

 ### About Me

 > My name is Dylan, I live in Port Orchard, I just graduated high school and I've been very interested in coding.
-I found code fellows and decided to juump on the opportunity.
+I found code fellows and decided to jump on the opportunity.
 I'm looking forward to learn how to code!